Culture of Jharkhand: Cuisine

-Local alcoholic drinks are Handia made from rice and Mahua daru made from flowers of the Mahua tree.
+Local alcoholic drinks are Handia made from rice and Mahua ,daru made from flowers of the Mahua tree.

 Festivals

+Chhath Puja

+Chhath Puja is celebrated on the sixth day of the lunar month of Kartika (October–November).
+It's a major festival in Jharkhand.
+The rituals are observed over four days.
+They include holy bathing, fasting and abstaining from drinking water (vrata), standing in water, and offering prasad (prayer offerings) and arghya to the setting and rising sun.
+Some devotees also perform a prostration march as they head for the river banks.
+Chhath puja is dedicated to the sun god "Surya" and his sister "Chhathi Maiya".

 Karam

 Karam is a major native harvest festival of Jharkhand.
-It is celebrated on the 11th day of a full moon of the month of Bhado by the Sadan (Khortha, Nagpuri, Kurmali-speaking ethnic group) and the tribal (Munda, Bhumij, and Oraon) people of Jharkhand.
+It is celebrated on the 11th day of a full moon of the month of Bhado by the tribal (Munda, Bhumij, and Oraon) and the Sadan (Khortha, Nagpuri, Kurmali-speaking group) people of Jharkhand.
 During this festival, people bring branches of the Karam tree to the village and then place them on the ground.
 The branches are washed with milk and handia, and decorated with garlands, curd, rice, flowers and grains.
 The village priest "Pahan" offer sacrifice of Karam devta for good harvest.

 Jitia

 During the festival of Jitia, mothers fast for the well being of their children.
 It is celebrated from the seventh to the ninth lunar day of Krishna-Paksha, in the month of Ashwin.

 Nawakhani

 Nawakhani is an important festival that occurs in Jharkhand.
 During this festival, grains are eaten following the harvest.